A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 You ought to take your vehicle to a qualified workshop such as Marjac Automotive on a regular basis to make sure the air conditioning system continues performing at its best as well as having the mechanics assess the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can provide a warning about any items that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can provide a warning about any items that may need to be renewed in the near future or those that are already damaged beyond repair.

-Marjac Automotive in Maroochydore are qualified to conduct air conditioning repairs, services and regas on most makes and models.
+Marjac Automotive in Maroochydore are qualified to conduct air conditioning repairs, services and regas on most makes and models (AU19255).

 Air Conditioning FAQ's